-This trial is fully enrolled.
-This means that all of the available places on the trial have been filled.
+This trial is concluded.
+This means the trial has been completed.
+The results of the trial are summarised in the 'results' section of this page.
 You cannot enrol in this trial.

 A treatment regimen consisting of one non-nucleoside (1NNRTI) and two nucleosides (2NRTIs) has become the internationally accepted first-line therapy of choice.
 But effective as the combination is, it doesn't work for everyone.
 And those it fails need a reliable back-up.
 At the moment there is no "internationally accepted" second-line.